Andreasvds10/square-Eyes-Javascript/README.md

-# Your project title
+# Movie Store with Dynamic Data

 ![image](https://raw.githubusercontent.com/Andreasvds10/square-Eyes-Javascript/refs/heads/main/Overviewsquare.PNG)

-Movie Store with dynamic data

-## Description

-The Square Eyes online store offers users the ability to:
+The **Square Eyes** online store provides users with the ability to:

-View and filter a list of products.
+- View and filter a list of products.
-Access detailed information about individual products.
+- Access detailed information about individual products.
-Add and remove items from their shopping basket.
+- Add and remove items from their shopping basket.
-Proceed through a checkout process with a final confirmation screen.
+- Proceed through a checkout process with a final confirmation screen.

-This project focuses on JavaScript functionality while maintaining usability and accessibility.
+This project focuses on **JavaScript functionality** while maintaining usability and accessibility.
+The app retrieves dynamic data using an API.

+## Features

+- Product filtering and sorting.
+- Dynamic product pages with detailed information.
+- Shopping basket with add/remove functionality.
+- Fully responsive and accessible design.
-Using API to retrieve dynamic data.
+- Integration with an API for dynamic data.

-## Getting Started

 ### Installing